-The purpose of the HOV Lanes project is to relieve congestion by promoting ride sharing and the use of high occupancy vehicles such as carpools, vanpools and express bus services, and to promote bicycle and light rail as the other modes of choice during peak period travel.
+The purpose of the HOV Lanes project is to relieve congestion by promoting ride sharing and the use of high occupancy vehicles such as carpools, van pools and express bus services, and to promote bicycle and light rail as the other modes of choice during peak period travel.
 The HOV Lanes project will decrease peak period delay and improve system reliability for HOV and general purpose lanes users.
-This project will also benefit transit ridership/ridesharing by providing less delay and a more reliable traveling option and air quality is expected to improve due to decreases in delays and vehicle miles traveled (VMT).
+This project will also benefit transit ridership/ ride sharing by providing less delay and a more reliable traveling option and air quality is expected to improve due to decrease in delay and vehicle miles traveled (VMT).
 The HOV lanes are needed because the I-5 corridor between Beach Lake Bridge at Morrison Creek and US-50 interchange is experiencing recurring congestion during peak commute periods.
-Traffic demand during commute periods exceeds the freeway capacity, and the amount and duration of congestion is expected to increase in the future as suburban development in portions of Sacramento and Elk Grove increase.
+Traffic demand during commute periods exceeds the freeway capacity, and the amount and duration of congestion is expected to increase in the future as suburban development in portions of Sacramento and Elk Grove.

-State Highway Operation and Protection Program (SHOPP) = $313.5 million (Federal & State)
+State Highway Operation & Protection Program (SHOPP) = $280 million

-Congestion Management and Air Quality Improvement Program (CMAQ) = $8.5 million (SACOG)
+SACOG Congestion Management & Air Quality Improvement Program (CMAQ) = $8.5 million

 Total Project Cost: $370 million